Characterizing far from equilibrium states of the one-dimensional nonlinear Schr{\"o}dinger equation

 \section{Methods}

 We provide here details on the numerical methods we use to study the 1DNLSE.
 To numerically solve Eq.~\eqref{eqn:NLSE}, we use a spectral method relying on fast Fourier transforms to evaluate exactly the kinetic energy term~\cite{Blakie-2008}, with a regular grid of $N_z=512$ points and a dimensionless nonlinear parameter $gN=2\times10^4$, well within the mean field regime~\cite{Abhik-2021}.
-The grid introduces a natural cut-off for the wavevectors at $k_{\rm max}=\pi N_z/L$ and to avoid aliasing in the computation of non-linear terms we use a projector onto the low $k$ region: $|k|<k_{\rm cut}=2k_{\rm max}/3$~\cite{Brachet2012}.
-The integration in time is carried on using a standard fourth-order adaptive Runge-Kutta scheme.
+The grid introduces a natural cut-off for the wavevectors at $k_{\rm max}=\pi N_z/L$ and to avoid aliasing in the computation of nonlinear terms we use a projector onto the low $k$ region: $|k|<k_{\rm cut}=2k_{\rm max}/3$~\cite{Brachet2012}.